elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 Other unit test failures will require narrowing the root cause to a commit in the changelog and triaging various DOM, style, or React possibilities.

+### Jest integration test errors
+Some teams also use Jest to run longer integration tests.
+These tests have a different command that requires a configuration file.

+1. In the test failures reported by `kibana-ci`, Click the `[logs]` link next to the test failure
+2. Integration test failures will have a two-line heading.
+The first line confirms these are Jest integration test failures.
+The second line is the relative path you will need to re-run the test.
+3. Grab and copy the test path from the `kibana-ci` output log.
+This will usually be a long relative path that ends with `TEST_NAME.test.tsx`.
+Open this file and look for selectors, screen reader text, or other things that might have changed in EUI to cause a failure.
+4. Look for a `jest.config.js` file near the failing test.
+This file may be in the same directory, or up 1-3 parent directories.
+5. In your terminal, paste the following command, substituting the `RELATIVE_TEST_PATH` from step 2 and the `JEST_CONFIG` with the appropriate paths.
+Some IDE’s like VSCode have a command [“Copy relative path”](https://www.youtube.com/watch?v=b678IZ1O1pM) that make this process easier.

+    ```shell# Example command to run Jest integration testyarn test:jest_integration --config=JEST_CONFIG RELATIVE_TEST_PATH```

+    ```shell# Invoke an actual Jest integration testyarn test:jest_integration --config=x-pack/plugins/security_solution/jest.integration.config.js x-pack/plugins/security_solution/public/management/pages/host_isolation_exceptions/view/components/integration_tests```

 ### E2E test errors

 The vast majority of functional tests use the Mocha-based functional test runner, but some plugins have opted for Cypress-based integration tests.